teogor/redesigned-garbanzo/docs/releases/implementation.md

 ### BoM (Bill of Materials) Versioning

-The BoM (Bill of Materials) is the central hub for managing library versions within the Xenoglot project.
-It enables you to effortlessly keep track of the latest versions of key components and dependencies.
+The BoM (Bill of Materials) is the central repository for managing library versions within the Xenoglot project.
+It streamlines the process of tracking the latest versions of key components and dependencies, ensuring that your project remains up-to-date and compatible with the latest advancements.

-Below is a list of the latest versions of the BOM:
+Here's a summary of the latest BoM versions:

 |    Version    |               Release Notes                | Release Date |
 |:-------------:|:------------------------------------------:|:------------:|